 I was amazingly good at offering someone else ways to get out of stuck places that were similar to mine.
-But I felt like a fraud and had a lot of shame because I would tell others what they needed to do.
-Yet I couldn’t do any of it myself.
+But at work I felt like a fraud and had a lot of shame because I would tell others what they needed to do.
+Yet a lot of what I offered, I couldn't do for myself.

 I spent a year trying to solve this puzzle—going to healers, trying different things.
 Eventually, I sensed there was a piece only I could do.
 I did my best, but found it tricky and painful to be with myself.

 Right away, I said, “That sounds amazing!
 Sign me up.”
-After looking it up, I was a complete no. Dumb idea.
-I went back to circling the drain for three more years.
+After looking it up, I was a complete no. I went back to circling the drain for three more years.

 I was still exhausted, barely keeping my head above water.
 I went back to being full of solutions for other people, like a guy I was dating to whom I would send meditation notices and other invitations.
-At some point, he started doing all of them, including an OM event.
-His invitation to a day-long event sounded exciting, until I realized OM was the thing from three years earlier.
+At some point, he started doing all of them, including an evening of connection games.
+His invitation sounded exciting, until I realized it was connected to OM—the thing from three years earlier.

 A flyer I read on personal power made me cry.
 I told someone who tried to support me, “You don’t understand.
 Once the tears start, they won’t stop.
 If you want to stand there for two weeks with that tissue, keep asking questions.”
 That was the clincher.